Fraud Detection & Prevention

 GROUP BY account_id

-Flags accounts whose last-5-minute transaction rate is 10x their 30-day average — catching card testing attacks, account takeovers, and automated fraud bots.
+Flags accounts with more than 5 transactions in a 5-minute window — catching card testing attacks, account takeovers, and automated fraud bots.

 Correlated Account Activity